1) Set up Google search console

 Although we may not think it, it is actually common for a website to be unable to be indexed by Google.
 This could be due to a rogue piece of code being moved or other factors, but this reduces your ability to rank in the SERPs.

 You can use the SEMrush site audit tool to ensure your site can be crawled and indexed effectively.
-If the crawl is blocked at some point by the tool, this means the search engine would not be able to crawl and therefore index your site either.
+If the crawl is blocked at some point by the tool, this means the search engine would not be able to crawl and therefore index your site either, so its therefore critical to identify this in your essential SEO checklist.

 Checking these pages can be indexed will not only increase your chances of ranking in the SERPs, but also save a lot of troubleshooting problems if you find any issues later on down the line.
 So not only are you helping yourself now, your helping your future self too!